Last Updated on September 24, 2023 by Anna Baumann

 Focusing on one area/system of the body is supposed to make doctors experts in their field.
 But are they becoming experts, or just developing a bad case of tunnel vision?
-My question stems from the frustrations of being a Graves Disease patient.
+I apologize for coming off a bit sarcastic.
+But, my question stems from dealing with all of the frustrations of being a Graves Disease patient.

 I’m really not against specialty medicine.
 I understand the need for it, and I realize all of these doctors have more intelligence and education than I’ll ever have.
-But as a patient, I have a disease that effects my whole body.
-These individual doctors that I see aren’t committed to improving my overall health and well-being.
-They’re only looking at my disease from the perspective of their own specialty.
-Do you have any idea how frustrating that is?!
+But as Graves Disease patients, we have a disease that effects our whole body.
+The specialist doctor isn’t committed to improving our overall health and well-being.
+They’re only looking at Graves from the perspective of their own specialty.

 Your levels are in the normal range